-Our cash, cash equivalent and short-term investment balances are our primary source of liquidity.
-These capital resources are the only sources currently available to us.
-We believe we have sufficient financial resources to fund our operations, at a minimum, for the next twelve months.
+Our cash, cash equivalents and short-term investment balances and the revenue we generate from the sale of OFIRMEV are our primary source of liquidity and currently the only sources available to us.
+We believe that these sources will provide us with sufficient financial resources to fund our operations and service our existing debt, at a minimum, for the next twelve months.
 However, our future funding requirements will depend on many factors, including, but not limited to: